ExMAG: Learning of Maximally Ancestral Graphs: Experimental Evaluation

 \section{Experimental Evaluation}

 \paragraph{Used Datasets}

 We tested the ExMAG algorithm on both synthetic and real-world datasets.
-The first synthetic data set is based on the \emph{Erd\"os-R\'enyi model} (ER) \cite{erdds1959random}, in which the ground truth graph is randomly selected from all graphs with $d$ vertices and $m$ edges (parameter of the experiment, for example, dataset ER-2 contains $2$ edges per variable, that is, $m = 2 \cdot d$).
+The first synthetic data set is based on the \emph{Erd\"os-R\'enyi model} (ER) \cite{erdds1959random, zheng2018dags}, in which the ground truth graph is randomly selected from all graphs with $d$ vertices and $m$ edges (parameter of the experiment, for example, dataset ER-2 contains $2$ edges per variable, that is, $m = 2 \cdot d$).
 The weights of the graph are randomly sampled from the set $(-2.0, -0.5) \cup (0.5, 2.0)$.

-Once the ground truth model is created, the training data are generated using the structural model equation~\eqref{eq:SEM-confounding1}, ~\eqref{eq:SEM-confounding2} ($H_i$ set to $0$).
+Once the ground truth model is created, the training data are generated using the structural model equation.
 Then, $20\,\%$ of variables are treated as latent variables and hidden from the training data.
 The respective columns and rows from the ground truth weight matrix $W$ have also been removed.
-Finally, $20\,\%$ of edges between variables not connected by an edge in the ground truth data are marked in $F$.
+For fair comparison, $F$ matrix is not provided to ExMAG.

-The second dataset uses randomly generated \emph{bow-free} (BF) graphs, a subset of all possible MAGs.
+The second dataset uses randomly generated \emph{bow-free} (BF) graphs, based on paper \cite{bhattacharya2021differentiable}.
 A bow-free graph is a graph such that for no pair of vertices $i,j$, $i \rightarrow j$ and at the same time $i \leftrightarrow j$.
 The BF graph generation process has two parameters: the probability of a directed edge and the probability of a bidirected edge.
 The generation process is as follows.
 First, a bow-free graph with the given edge probabilities is generated randomly.
 Then the weights of the sampled graphs are randomly sampled from the set $(-2.0, -0.5) \cup (0.5, 2.0)$.
+As this work focuses in MAGs and not all BF graphs are MAGs, we filter out all BF graphs that are not MAGs from the test data.

 The third synthetic dataset, 3BF, is a modified version of BF.
 We generate the ground truth graph in the same way as in the BF dataset and then modify it.
 Specifically, we identify each vertex with a degree greater than three, and randomly remove edges until the vertex has a degree of at most three.